tomlyscan/inet/showcases/wireless/analogmodel/doc/index.rst

 Interference from a periodic noise source (Dimensional)
 -------------------------------------------------------

-- this example is about dimensional
+.. - this example is about dimensional
   - why is it good for this purpose? cos need to model the spectrums accurately. there are two channels which overlap, the noise generator has a different spectrum, and short transmissions which might not be enough in time to corrupt the wifi nodes' transmissions
   - parameters, available models
   - drawbacks/benefits/degrees of freedom
   - config/network
   - results (spectrum figure, spectrogram, inspector)

+..
 The dimensional analog model is the most sophisticated analog signal representation in INET.
-It models arbitrary signal shapes in frequency and time.
+It can model arbitrary signal shapes in frequency and time.
 It can also model interference more realistically than the scalar model. /It can model interference even between different technologies (cross-technology interference).
 It can simulate partially overlapping signals in frequency and time.
-The spectrums can also be visualized with spectrum figures and spectrograms and power density map... the drawback is performance, everything else is a benefit...accuracy
+The spectrums can also be visualized with spectrum figures and spectrograms and power density map...

+The dimensional analog model represents signal power as a multi-dimensional function of time and frequency.
+It can model arbitrary signal shapes in frequency and time, simulate interference of signals with partially overlapping spectrums.
+It can also simulate interference of different wireless technologies (cross-technology interference).
+It is the most accurate analog signal representation, but its performance is similar to the scalar model/but it also requires the most computing power.
+The signal spectrums of the dimensional analog model can also be visualized with spectrum figures, spectrograms and power density maps (see TODO).

+.. the drawback is performance, everything else is a benefit...accuracy

+..
 The dimensional analog model uses a multi-dimensional function API to

   - represent signals as multi-dimensional functions (power density vs time and frequency)
   - create signal representation with composition of function primitives/primitives and composition